Pomeranian Health Issues

 Pomeranians are predisposed to several health conditions including luxating patella, collapsed trachea, dental disease.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

 Breed-Specific Health Profile: Research identifies luxating patella, collapsed trachea, dental disease as conditions with higher prevalence in Pomeranians.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Pomeranian's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Pomeranian.

 Genetic Screening